Century City, Cape Town: Development

 Development began under Monex Development in 1997 and continues under the new owners, Rabie Property Group.
 Century City's original developments were the Ratanga Junction theme park and Canal Walk shopping centre.
 When it was opened in October 2000, Canal Walk was the largest shopping mall in Africa and the Southern Hemisphere in lettable area at 141,000 m^{2}.

 The Ratanga Junction theme park closed in May 2018 after many years of financial problems.
 The site was redeveloped and was replaced by Ratanga Park (a recreational park), as well as numerous residential developments.

+In February 2026, a major new development project for Century City was announced.
+The Canal Plaza office development, seeking to capture growing office demand in the area, will be managed in partnership with Gutsche Investment (GIMCO), the Moolman Group, and Blue Dawn Capital.
+Canal Plaza is planned to include a gross leasable area (GLA of) 10,333 sqm, across four floors.
+Set for occupation in May 2027, it will overlook the Intaka Island Nature Reserve.

+Canal Plaza is planned to achieve a 4-Star Green rating by including backup power and water.
+Located at 1 Heron Place, the new development will have nearby access to public transit, via a MyCiTi BRT stop.

 Canal Walk

 The Canal Walk shopping mall is a major development within the suburb.
 It is the largest mall in Cape Town and the third largest in Africa, with over 400 stores, over 8,000 parking bays, a wide variety of restaurants, and an arcade.

 Conservation

 Built on a wetland area, Century City needed to comply with conservation measures.
 Intaka Island is a 16 hectare wetland area within the development.
 The wetland naturally cleans the water in the canals in the high-density development area.